Wilgepoort

 Climbing route guide

 The rock comprises weathered Waterberg sedimentary rock of excellent quality.
-There are about 40 traditional routes ranging between grades 14 to 24 and consisting of 3-5 pitches in length.
+Approx 40 trad routes ranging between grades 14 to 24 and consisting of 3-5 pitches in length.
 Most routes follow cracks, open books, grooves and chimneys, a standard trad rack, supplemented by additional camming devices is usually sufficient.
-There are some routes which feature bolts and pegs, however no route is entirely protected in this way so be prepared to place gear.
-The crag is North facing, so in full sun, making it an ideal Winter climbing venue.
+Some routes feature bolts and pegs, however no route is entirely protected in this way so be prepared to place gear.
+The crag is North facing, so in full sun, making it an ideal winter climbing venue.
 There is some loose rock at the top of some routes, so wear a helmet.
 Descents involve abseiling if climbing on the right or walking off if climbing on the left.
-Note: Climbing is not allowed on the separate Western crag (known as The Pillar of Eros and situated 800 metres upstream of the Main crag) during the Black Eagle nesting season (April to Mid- November).
-At present, there are no sports routes though this is being considered along with slackline anchors near the waterfall.
-Any bolted routes must be in addition to, and in a separate area from the existing trad routes
+NB: Climbing is not allowed on the separate Western crag (The Pillar of Eros, situated 800m upstream of the Main crag) during the Black Eagle nesting season (April to Mid-November).
+At present there are no sports routes.
+Any bolted routes must be in addition to, and in a separate area from existing trad routes

 Yes.